 Signs of fluid retention

-Some tips to remove excess fluids and end your problems with inflammation
+Some tips that may help remove excess fluids

 - Physical exercise is essential when it comes to avoiding fluid retention.
-Most important is to choose exercises that don’t require high resistance or strong muscular impacts.
+It’s important to choose exercises that don’t require high resistance or strong muscular impacts.

 Physical activity activates circulation throughout your body, especially in the legs, through the compression of the muscles against the veins.